Our mission: To preserve, promote, improve and strengthen public schools for both current and future generations of students.

 James Harvey

-A native of Ireland, Harvey attended elementary and secondary schools in Ireland and London and completed his high school education at a public school in Pennsylvania.
-He is the author or co-author of dozens of articles and five books on education and education policy.
-He served in the Carter administration as an education lobbyist and on the staff of the Committee on Education and Labor of the U.S. House of Representatives.
+Retired executive director of the National Superintendents Roundtable, which is dedicated to progressive leadership in support of just and humane schools.
+A native of Ireland, Harvey is the author or co-author of dozens of articles and five books on education and education policy.
+Harvey served in the Carter administration as an education lobbyist and on the staff of the Committee on Education and Labor of the U.S. House of Representatives.

 Georgina Pérez

+Former Texas State Board of Education Representative, District 1, Pérez served as both Board Secretary and as a member of the Committee of Instruction.
 Pérez is an El Paso native and proud graduate of Eastwood High School in the Ysleta Independent School District.
 She served as an eighth-grade English Language Arts and Reading teacher, department chair, pre-service and new-service teacher mentor, and professional development educator in the same district for more than a decade.

 Julian Vasquez Heilig